lutfullah32/hyperVTest/virtualization/hyperv_on_windows/quick_start/walkthrough_export_import.md

 # Step 7: Export and import a virtual machine

-Test update to validate Bug 451748.
+12-Nov update.Test update to validate Bug 451748.
 You can quickly copy a virtual machine or move a virtual machine by using the export and import functionality.

 ## Export the VM